Cost of a mortgage: Mortgage fees and charges explained

 When buying a property, there are various mortgage fees and charges you will be required to pay at different stages of the purchasing process.
 These can range from small admin fees to larger charges that will cover essential services, and they’ll all have an impact on the true cost of a mortgage.
 So, it’s vital you’re aware of everything you’ll be expected to pay for so you can plan your finances accordingly.

-In this guide, we’re going to outline all of the different mortgages fees and costs you’ll typically need to cover when buying a home.
+In this guide, we’re going to outline all of the different mortgage fees and costs you’ll typically need to cover when buying a home.
 We’ll explain exactly what you’ll be paying for, who the money will go to, and approximately how much you can expect to pay.

 We’ll cover: